Trump drags GOP to war on legal immigration

 But the real split is on total levels of immigration, which is where the two sides' competing visions express themselves clearly.

-“It’s not the method of how immigrants come in, it’s how many come in that’s the real problem,” David Bier, who co-authored the CATO report, told NBC News.
+“It’s not the method of how immigrants come in.
+It’s how many come in that’s the real problem,” said David Bier, who helped write the CATO report.

 Bier said the White House plan would likely have a substantially similar effect on legal immigration as the two existing GOP-only bills.